dominik-ilja/delta-desk-notes/Tasks/Lists/Task List.md

 - [ ] I'm thinking that the "Ready for Deployment" status should be an "In Progress" status rather than a "Done".
 The reasoning is that there's still more work to be done.
 - [ ] Get access to V0
 - [ ] [86ac1fqtv – Subtotaling premiums on the website | to do | Josh Jennings](https://app.clickup.com/t/86ac1fqtv), [86ac1ft8x – Automate the price input process | to do | Josh Jennings](https://app.clickup.com/t/86ac1ft8x) - These tasks also apply to the OMS and Visdom not just Carrick Lane.
-- [ ] Tell developers what the "Needs Internal Review" attribute means

 - [ ] Things to learn about:
     - [ ] Learn about options